paulfitz/mlsql/README.md

 | Throgs Neck | O. H. Ammann | 1800 |
 | George Washington | O. H. Ammann | 3500 |

-Here are some questions and answers:
+Here are some examples of the answers and sql inferred for plain-text questions about this table:

 | question | answer | sql |
 |---|---|---|